njaglobal/SportsOS/docs/adr/002-person-and-sports-id.md

 **Negative:**
 - Slightly more entities to model (Person vs User vs Athlete).
-- Must enforce "one Sports ID per Person" and "one Athlete per Person" invariants at the application/adapter layer.
+- Must enforce "one Sports ID per Person" and "at most one AthleteProfile per Person" [C] invariants at the application/adapter layer.
+- Retention/anonymization policy must be defined per jurisdiction [C].

 ## Alternatives considered